Jørn Utzon: Later life

 On his return from Australia in 1966, Utzon made a stop on Mallorca.
 Fascinated by the island, he decided to build a summer house there on the top of a cliff near the fishing village of Portopetro.
 Named Can Lis after his wife, the house was based on the home he had intended to build in Australia but was inspired by local materials and climate, setting standards for contemporary Mediterranean architecture.
 The house consists of five loosely linked blocks with a colonnaded outdoor area, a living room and two bedrooms, each with its own courtyard.
+The use of locally sourced pink stone in rough pillars is designed to give the impression of a much older building, in keeping with the landscape.

 Although Utzon and his wife spent an increasing amount of time on Mallorca, they became disturbed by all the tourists who came to see their home.
 They decided to move to a more remote area in the mountains where they built a second house known as Can Feliz, consisting of three blocks for dining, living and sleeping, separated by courtyards.
 The upper part of the grand theatrical living space is furnished for working with heavy timber bookcases and a large table.
 A huge window provides magnificent views of the pine forests and the sea beyond.

 The Utzon Center in Aalborg, designed together with his son Kim, was the architect's last assignment.
 In 2005 he commented, "From the bottom of my heart, I hope that the Utzon Center will be a place where positive thoughts converge and where students from the School of Architecture gather when they want to get together to discuss their ideas.
 It is intended to be a power centre for the architects and people of the future."

-Utzon died in Copenhagen on 29 November 2008, aged 90, of a heart attack in his sleep after a series of operations.
-He had never returned to Australia to see the completed opera house.
+Utzon died in Copenhagen on 29 November 2008 of a heart attack in his sleep after a series of operations.
+He was 90 years old at the time of his death, and had never returned to Australia to see the completed opera house.
 On 2 December 2008 the Parliament of New South Wales passed a special motion of condolence to honour Utzon's life and work.
 He was survived by his wife, Lis, his sons Jan and Kim, his daughter Lin, and several grandchildren.
 His sons are trained architects and his daughter is a designer, muralist and artist who was at one time married to the Australian architect Alex Popov.